x1angli/software-coding-developing-engineering/python-snippets/README.md

-# py-utils

 Dear friends,

-This is an umbrella project that contains a bunch of Python sub-projects.
+This is a git submodule/subrepo that contains a bunch of Python sub-projects.

 Since Python is almost the full-stack language, we chose it in favor of other languages.
 Python is cross-platform and almost universally supported.
 Except for browser front-end, applications written in Python spans all the way from IoT (Internet of Things, such as wearable devices) to backend server applications, to big data solutions.